gregwchase/eyenet/README.md

 1. Download all images to EC2 using the [download script](src/download_data.sh).
 2. Crop & resize all images using the [resizing script](src/resize_images.py) and the [preprocessing script](src/preprocess_images.py).
-3. Rotate images (pertaining to class imbalance).
+3. Rotate & mirror all images using the [rotation script](src/rotate_images.py).
 4. Convert all images to array of NumPy arrays, using the [conversion script](src/image_to_array.py).

+### Download All Images to EC2
+The images were downloaded using the Kaggle CLI.
+Running this on an EC2 instance allows you to download the images in about 30 minutes.
+All images are then placed in their respective folders, and expanded from their compressed files.
+In total, the original dataset totals 89 gigabytes.

-### Crop All Images
+### Crop/ Resize All Images
 All images were scaled down to 256 by 256.
 Despite taking longer to train, the detail present in photos of this size were much greater then at 128 by 128.

 Additionally, 403 images were dropped from the training set.
-Scikit-Image raised multiple warnings during resizing, due to the images having no color space in them.
+Scikit-Image raised multiple warnings during resizing, due to these images having no color space.
 Because of this, any images that were completely black were removed from the training data.

+### Rotate/ Mirror All Images
+All images were rotated and mirrored.Images without retinopathy were mirrored;
+images that had retinopathy were mirrored, and rotated 90, 120, 180, and 270
+degrees.
+Because of this, the class imbalance is rectified, with a few thousand more images having retinopathy.

 ## Neural Network Architecture